JuliaOcean/AIBECS.jl/docs/src/index.md

 !!! warning
     This package is in active development, so nothing is set in stone, and things may be broken sometimes.
-    And if you have any suggestions or feature requests, do not hesitate to start an issue directly on the [AIBECS GitHub repository](https://github.com/briochemc/AIBECS.jl), or even better, a submit a pull request!
+    And if you have any suggestions or feature requests, do not hesitate to start an issue directly on the [AIBECS GitHub repository](https://github.com/briochemc/AIBECS.jl), or better even, submit a pull request!